-- The estimated rate for treatment and disposal of Hazardous Waste is based on the assumption that on-site treatment of the material is not possible. - We note that these disposal rates are not overly conservative and do not accommodate for future NSW EPA levy increases.
-These rate assumptions have a significant influence on the cost of off-site disposal, and therefore the overall remediation cost. - Excludes the cost associated with: - Remediation excavations. - ASS Treatment - Groundwater collection and treatment costs during or post construction (assuming a drained basement is constructed). - Stockpile classification testing and preparation of off-site disposal waste classification advice. - Disposal of excavated material other than soil including but not limited to rock and demolition waste. - General works tendering, design and other service costs related to the development. - Detailed civil excavation costs associated with services, pavements and foundations.
+- The estimated rate for treatment and disposal of Hazardous Waste is based on the assumption that onsite treatment of the material is not possible. - We note that these disposal rates are not overly conservative and do not accommodate for future NSW EPA levy increases.
+These rate assumptions have a significant influence on the cost of off-site disposal, and therefore the overall remediation cost. - Excludes the cost associated with: - Remediation excavations. - ASS Treatment - Groundwater collection and treatment costs during or post construction (assuming a drained basement is constructed). - Stockpile classification testing and preparation of off-site disposal waste classification advice. - Disposal of excavated material other than soil including but not limited to rock and demolition waste. - General works tendering, design and other service costs related to the development. - Detailed civil excavation costs associated with services, pavements and foundations. - Construction of the pavement separation layers, building slabs and foundations. - Long term environmental management costs; and - All other development costs not specified above.

-13 Hazardous waste estimate assumes off site treatment and then disposal as a lower category waste, or management in a specially licensed landfill monocell
+2 Hazardous waste estimate assumes off site treatment and then disposal as a lower category waste, or management in a specially licensed landfill monocell